This site contains no information about the edibility or toxicity of mushrooms.

-This is a smallish agaric, which is reddish brow throughout, has distant thickish gills and a fibrous stem.
+Laccaria laccata, also known as Common Laccaria, is a smallish agaric that is reddish-brown throughout and has distant thickish gills and a fibrous stem.
 It grows in scattered trooping groups on soil in mixed woods and on heaths.

 typically reddish brow, but may be shades of pink-brown.
 It has a toothed margin and a slight depression in the center.
 Gills

-colored as cap, robust and strongly fibrillose, often twisted and laterally compressed.
-No ring.
+coloured as the cap, robust and strongly fibrillose, often twisted and laterally compressed.
+The mushroom has no ring.

 on the MushroomExpert.Com Web site.